allfoxwy/UnitXP_SP3/README.md

 ### Tell if UnitXP_SP3 functions available

-Currently you could check `if UnitXP("inSight", "player", "player")` is true or not to know if client has UnitXP_SP3 installed.
+Currently you could check `if pcall(UnitXP, "inSight", "player", "player")` is true to know if client has UnitXP_SP3 installed.